 Alfred (and his older brother Aethelred) did sterling work in holding back the Vikings, fighting numerous battles and skirmishes in an attempt to drive them from Wessex.

-Unfortunately, apart from Ashdown where the Saxons were successful, none of the battles were decisive and most could best be described as a ‘no score draw’ until, in 877, Alfred, no doubt weary and needing to regroup, returned to his Royal Vill at Chippenham for the winter.
+Unfortunately, apart from Ashdown where the Saxons were successful, none of the battles were decisive and most could best be described as a ‘no score draw’ until, Alfred, no doubt weary and needing to regroup, returned to his Royal Vill at Chippenham for the winter.
 Whilst there, a surprise Viking attack led by Guthrum left his army all but annihilated and Alfred, we’re told, was forced to flee with a small band of survivors to hide out in the desolate marshes in the Somerset Levels.
 It is from this wretched period that the story of the cakes emanates – along with others.

 Actually, recent archaeological findings may suggest that Alfred was not quite as isolated as we might have previously thought.
 For example, there is the suggestion that Ceolwulf II, the ruler of the neighbouring realm of Mercia, was also involved in the all-important Battle at Edington later that same year when the Saxons at last managed to turn the tide of the Viking invasion.
 However, the evidence for Ceolwulf’s part in this is far from conclusive.
 It rests on some coins which have been found from this period depicting both rulers side by side, suggesting that Alfred enlisted (or perhaps accepted) help from Ceolwulf.
 Does this infer two realms coming together to fight a common enemy or did they form an alliance once victory had been achieved?